anuranbaka/cppnumpy/README.md

   - ` void copy(Mat<newType>&) `
 - **scalarFill**: fills a matrix with a given value
   - ` void scalarFill(Type)  `
-- **reshape**: sets the matrix dimensions equal to given arguments while preserving element order.
-One -1 can be used to infer new dimension.
+- **reshape**: Returns a matrix in a new given shape.
+A view is returned if data is contiguous, otherwise a copy is returned.
+One -1 parameter can be used to infer new dimension.
-  - ` void reshape(int...) `
+  - ` Mat<Type> reshape(int...) `
 - **inverse**: non-member function that takes a matrix and returns its inverse
   - ` Mat<Type> inverse(Mat<Type>) `
 ### Boolean Operators